ki tisa

 Can you imagine?

-So there they were, on the mountain.
-Moshe and God, united in fury.
-God is so enraged that God wants to wipe the Israelites off the face of the earth.
+There they were, on the mountain.
+Moshe and HaShem, united in fury.
+HaShem is so enraged that HaShem wants to wipe the Israelites off the face of the earth.

 Moshe said no. He turned it down.
 Perhaps this is why it’s said that he was the humblest human of all time.
-It makes me wonder if Moshe loved Israel more than God did.
-Regardless, this is Moshe’s greatest moment.
+Regardless, this is Moshe’s defining moment, his greatest moment.

 When we think of evolution, we think of Australopithecus becoming Homo Habilus, that sort of thing.
 But we, as individuals, also evolve.
 I know my thinking has changed over my many decades.
 I’m still me, but in many ways I’m a better version of me, a more me-ish me.
 That’s evolution, too.

-Over the millennia we have cried out to our God, pleaded with our God.
+Over the millennia we’ve cried out to our God, pleaded with our God.
 We’ve shaken our fists at the sky in anger, and we’ve joyfully danced with reckless abandon.
-And God hears.
-And God considers.
-And God evolves.
+And HaShem hears.
+And HaShem considers.
+And HaShem evolves.

 We’re a stiff-necked people.
 We hear that phrase a lot.
 What does it mean?
 Did they sleep in a bad position and wake up with a stiff neck?
 I’ve been there.
 We all have.
 It hurts like crazy, sometimes for days.